 Thousands of laptops are stolen from traveling business people each year.
-Thieves love laptops even more than I-pods, and although some criminals will commit armed robbery to take them off you, most thieves prefer to lift the laptops from unsuspecting travelers.
-Here’s advice you can use to be sure you don’t become a victim.
+Thieves love laptops.
+Although some criminals will commit armed robbery to take them from you, most thieves prefer to lift laptops from unsuspecting travelers.
+Here’s advice you can use to avoid becoming a victim.

-While traveling by train from Philadelphia to Atlantic City I sat nearby a man who spent a portion of the time working on his laptop, but then fell asleep with his laptop on the seat besides him.
+While traveling by train from Philadelphia to Atlantic City, I sat near a man who spent a portion of the time working on his laptop, but then fell asleep with his laptop on the seat beside him.

-As my Dell Notebook is my most essential work tool as a writer, I was more concerned about the safety of his laptop than he was.
+As my laptop computer is my most essential work tool as a writer, I was more concerned about the safety of his laptop than he was.
 During the hour and a half train ride, I alternated reading, gazing out the window, and watching his laptop.

-When I was doing security work for the Defense Department I often advised our travelers to take care of their government-owned laptops, as they are highly pilferable.
-They are portable, being thin and light, and once stolen they are easy to hide by slipping them into a shopping bag or gym bag.
+When I was doing security work for the Defense Department, I often advised our travelers to take care of their government-owned laptops, as they are highly pilferable.
+They are portable, being thin and light, and, once stolen, they’re easy to hide by slipping them into a shopping bag or gym bag.

-I was not only concerned about the loss of government property, I was also concerned about the loss of government data.
-Over the years I’ve read of cases where government officials lost their laptops by having them stolen or they simply left them on the seat of a train, plane or car.
+I was not only concerned about the loss of government property, but also the loss of government data.
+Over the years I’ve read of cases where government officials lost their laptops by having them stolen or simply leaving them on the seat of a train, plane, or car.

-Some of these officials, many of whom were senior officials, had highly classified and/or sensitive data stored on their laptops, which of course threatened national security.
-Although I handled many cases of lost or stolen government laptops, Blackberries and cell phones on my watch, thankfully none of them contained highly classified or sensitive data.
+Some of these officials, many of whom were senior officials, had highly classified and/or sensitive data stored on their laptops, which, of course, threatened national security.
+Although I handled many cases of lost or stolen government laptops and cell phones on my watch, thankfully, none of them contained highly classified or sensitive data.
 This was no doubt due to our security briefings where we advised our people not to store critical data on portable electronic equipment.

-It’s best to carry your laptop in a bag that does not immediately identify the contents as a laptop, and you should have the bag’s strap securely in your hand or tight around your shoulder at all times while traveling.
+It’s best to carry your laptop in a bag that doesn’t immediately identify the contents as a laptop, and you should have the bag’s strap securely in your hand or tight around your shoulder at all times while traveling.

 Possibly the best place to store a laptop is on your lap with your arms over it.
 Another option is to place it on the floor between your legs, and wrap the strap around one of your legs.